Malabar Headland

 The Malabar Headland is a heritage-listed former public recreation area and military installation site and now nature conservation and public recreation headland area located at Franklin Street, Malabar in the City of Randwick local government area of New South Wales, Australia.
 It is also known as Long Bay Rifle Range, Anzac Rifle Range and Boora Point.
-The property is owned by the New South Wales Government.
+The property is owned by the New South Wales Government, which established Malabar Headland National Park in 2012.
 It was added to the New South Wales State Heritage Register on 22 July 2005.

 Overview

 The MV Malabar grounded off Long Bay headland on 2 April 1931 in poor visibility.
 Visiting the wreck was a popular outing for Sydneysiders.

 Malabar is a suburb of Sydney, located 12 km south of the Sydney central business district.
 The suburb is named after a passenger cargo steamer called the MV Malabar shipwrecked at Long Bay on 2 April 1931.
 The ship was named after the Malabar region of the Indian state of Kerala famous for its history as a spice trade centre.
 Prior to the shipwreck, the suburb was known as either Brand or Long Bay.
 The local residents petitioned the government to change the name to avoid the association with the Long Bay Correctional Centre; the new name Malabar was gazetted by the government on 29 September 1933.

-There have been several shipwrecks on the Malabar headland - the St Albans in 1882, the Hereward in 1898, the SS Tekapo in 1899, the MV Malabar in 1931, the Belbowrie in 1939, Try One in 1947, the SS Goolgwai in 1955 and a barge in 1955.
+There have been several shipwrecks on the Malabar headland – the St Albans in 1882, the Hereward in 1898, the SS Tekapo in 1899, the MV Malabar in 1931, the Belbowrie in 1939, Try One in 1947, the SS Goolgwai in 1955 and a barge in 1955.

 The Malabar headland includes dramatic sandstone cliffs and provides spectacular coastal views.
 The western and eastern sections of the headland contain rare examples of the once extensive Port Jackson mallee scrub (Eucalyptus obstans, formerly Obtusiflora).

 The 177 ha headland was first used by local aboriginal people for fishing and cultural activities.
 Since European settlement, the headland has been used for dairy farming, recreational shooting, military use as a training facility, and a defensive position during World War II known as the Boora Point Battery.